NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 How long do you have to file a Workers’ Comp claim?

 Employees must report a work-related injury or illness to their employer as soon as possible.
-It varies, but state laws usually require notice within 10 to 90 days.
+State laws set different deadlines, but employees often need to give notice within 10 to 90 days.

 It’s a good idea to keep written documents of all incident reporting just in case it’s needed later on.